martinlee014/https-github.com-martinlee014-pinseeker_APP/README.md

 # 2. Add all files to the staging area
 git add .

-# 3. Commit the changes (Version 7.18.0)
+# 3. Commit the changes (Version 7.18.1)
-git commit -m "feat: upgrade round analysis stats and add gps tee feature v7.18.0"
+git commit -m "style: refine tee off button ui with lucide icons v7.18.1"

 # 4. Ensure you are on the main branch
 git branch -M main